Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 generate phase for every source change, the ordering needs to be extracted from the source during the build phase.

-Build systems must be able to order these compilations within the build graph.
+:term:`Build systems <build system>` must be able to order these compilations within the build graph.
 There are multiple strategies that are suitable for this, but each has advantages and disadvantages.
 CMake uses a "scanning" step strategy, which is the most visible modules-related change for CMake users in the context of the build.
 CMake provides multiple ways to control the scanning behavior of source files.

 .. _`P1689R5`: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p1689r5.html